gpapadog/Bird_Plant_Interactions/README.md

 to visually investigate whether posterior probabilities of interaction are taxonomically structured.

 - 2a_analysis.R: The main code for performing the analysis using the proposed method.
+We suggest running three chains of the MCMC in parallel.
+You will need to create a folder where analysis results should be saved.

+- 2b_analysis_covs.R: The code for performing the analysis using the method that employs the covariates directly.

 ### References